 Under New York State law, no person shall knowingly rent, lease, or lend a motor vehicle to a person known to have had his or her driving privilege restricted to vehicles equipped with an ignition interlock device unless the vehicle is so equipped.
-A person knowingly rents, leases, or lends a motor vehicle which is not equipped with an ignition interlock device when that person is aware that he or she is doing so.
-If convicted, this crime will result in a Class A misdemeanor.
-A motor vehicle as defined by this statute means every vehicle operated or driven upon a public highway which is propelled by any power other than muscular power.
+If a person knowingly rents, leases, or lends a motor vehicle that is not equipped with an ignition interlock device to a person who has been restricted, they can be charged with circumvention of an interlock device.
+If convicted, this crime will result in a Class A misdemeanor, which may also lead to license revocation in New York.
+A motor vehicle, as defined by this statute, means any vehicle operated or driven upon a public highway that is propelled by any power other than muscular power.

-To navigate the complexities of DWI laws in New York, and avoid severe consequences, it’s crucial to have a skilled New York DWI lawyer on your side.
-At Lebedin Kofman LLP, our team of New York DWI attorneys may be able to help you understand the prosecution’s burden of proof and the two key elements they must establish beyond a reasonable doubt.
-Call us today to schedule a consultation.
+To navigate the complexities of DWI laws in New York, and avoid severe consequences, it’s crucial to have a skilled Nassau County DWI lawyer on your side.
+At Lebedin Kofman LLP, our team of Nassau County DWI attorneys may be able to help you understand the prosecution’s burden of proof and the two key elements they must establish beyond a reasonable doubt.
+Call us at (516) 212-4209 today to schedule a consultation.

 Circumvention of an Interlock Device 1198(9)(a)